Public Rights of Way

 Roads.....
 Footpaths...
 Unsurfaced roads ....
 Byways....

-As well as main roads we have a network of narrow lanes maintained by DCC and a number of public footpaths and non surfaced roads running across private land.
+As well as main roads the Parish has an extensive network of narrow lanes maintained by DCC and a number of public footpaths and non surfaced roads running across private land.

-Many are across fields in the Area of Outstanding Beauty that we are fortunate enough to have within our Parish and have delightful country and estuary views.
+Many are across fields in the Area of Outstanding Beauty that the Parish is fortunate enough to have within their area and have delightful country and estuary views.

-Devon CC maintain a definitive map showing the location and extent of all these rights within our Parish.
+Devon CC maintain a definitive map showing the location and extent of all these rights within the Parish.

 Numbered Footpaths in the Parish.

 1. Between Nordern and Redford Lane (partly through woodland).
 610 metres

 2. Between Wood Lane and Redford Lane. (partly through woodland) 540 metres

 3. Between Town Park entrance and Kingsbridge (surfaced but has low steps) 330 metres